KoffaRn/CRUDMongoDB/README.md

 A simple CRUD for a Person-cluster with employees and customers.
 ## DBManager
 Manager for the MongoDB described in mongodb.config, takes string dbName and string collectionName as inputs to decide which db and collection to manage.
-Explanation for the methods and calls to collection.
+Explanation for the public methods and calls to collection.
 ### create(Document)
 takes document as input and inserts into collection
 ### read(String id)